Stephan Burián von Rajecz: Career

 Stephan Burián von Rajecz was born in Stomfa, Kingdom of Hungary (now Stupava, Slovakia) on 16 January 1851 into an ancient Hungarian noble family.
 In 1891, he married Olga née Freiin Fejérváry von Komlós-Keresztes (1861–1931), a daughter of General Géza Freiherr Fejérváry von Komlós-Keresztes, who briefly served as Hungarian Minister-President.

 Burián entered the consular branch of the Austro-Hungarian foreign service following graduation from the Consular Academy.
 He subsequently served in Alexandria, Bucharest, Belgrade and Sofia.
 From 1882 to 1886 he headed the Consulate General in Moscow before being appointed as consul general in Sofia from 1887 to 1895, then served as minister in Stuttgart from 1896 to 1897 and in Athens from 1897 to 1903, which won him a reputation of a Balkan expert.
 In 1900, he was raised to the rank of Baron.

 In July 1903, Baron Burián was appointed by Emperor Franz Joseph I to serve as Joint Finance Minister of Austria-Hungary, replacing the deceased Benjamin Kállay von Nagy-Kálló who had held the post since 1882.
 While the Imperial Finance Ministry only was responsible for the financing of common aspects of the Dual Monarchy, i.e. the Foreign Policy, the Army and the Navy), the administration of the Condominium of Bosnia and Herzegovina fell under his responsibility following the annexation in 1908.
 Burián administered the two territories with a relatively mild hand and attempted to provide the population with a greater voice in the imperial administration.
 His conciliatory approach, however, failed to calm the country and only earned him the wrath of fellow bureaucrats.
 Burián left the post in February 1912 as he was finding it increasingly difficult to reconcile the various factions.

 In June 1913, Baron Burián was appointed minister besides the King of Hungary, i.e. the Hungarian minister to the Court of Vienna, the closest connection between the Court of Vienna and Budapest.
-In his position of Hungarian emissary to Vienna, he successfully mediated between Foreign Minister Count Berchtold and the Hungarian Minister-President Count Tisza during the July Crisis.
+In his position of Hungarian emissary to Vienna, he successfully mediated between Foreign Minister Count Leopold Berchtold and the Hungarian Minister-President Count István Tisza during the July Crisis.